dajia/moudourisBrakes/wordpress/wp-content/plugins/polylang/readme.txt

 = Where to find help ? =

 * Read the [documentation](http://polylang.wordpress.com/documentation/).
 It includes [guidelines to start working with Polylang](http://polylang.wordpress.com/documentation/setting-up-a-wordpress-multilingual-site-with-polylang/), a [FAQ](http://polylang.wordpress.com/documentation/frequently-asked-questions/) and the [documentation for programmers](http://polylang.wordpress.com/documentation/documentation-for-developers/).
+* If you want to use professional or automatic translation services, install and activate the [Lingotek Translation](https://wordpress.org/plugins/lingotek-translation/) plugin.
 * First time users should read [Polylang - Getting started](http://plugins.svn.wordpress.org/polylang/doc/polylang-getting-started.pdf), a user contributed PDF document which explains the basics with a lot of screenshots.
 * Search the [support forum](https://wordpress.org/search/).
 You will most probably find your answer here.
 * Read the sticky posts in the [support forum](http://wordpress.org/support/plugin/polylang).